BestReviews is reader-supported and may earn an affiliate commission. Details

-We love this set for offering versatile play that's challenging, educational, and fun.
+We love this set for offering versatile STEM-related play that's challenging, educational, and fun.
 Includes 100 pieces with strong magnets.
-Can be used with additional Playmags set.
+It can be used with an additional Playmags set.
 Comes with a storage bag.
 Easy to understand how to use.

-Provides all the necessities to fill play kitchens with a variety of realistic looking food items.
+Provides all the necessities to fill play kitchens with a variety of realistic-looking food items.
 30 pieces garner praise for their durable plastic craftsmanship and sharp details.
 Comes with two different baskets to encourage creative play.

-Little builders will feel all grown up when playing with the realistic-looking tools in this playset that sports the Black + Decker name.
+Toddlers will feel all grown up when playing with the realistic-looking tools in this playset that sports the Black + Decker name.
 Comes with 14 pieces.
 Comes in at a very affordable price.
 The tool belt is easy for younger users to put on.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 From simple to sophisticated, playsets can help keep children happily busy for hours, allowing them to use their imagination and learn basic skills.
 The simplest way to describe playsets is that they are pretend/fake versions of something real, like tool sets, kitchens, cleaning supplies, or musical instruments.
 They are made of durable, hard-to-break materials like plastic and rubber, and are geared toward specific age groups so that they are totally safe, even with a lot of mishandling.
 They let kids practice before using the real thing.
 Because styles and components range so widely, so do prices, but you can find a playset your child will love whatever their interests or your budget.